 When taking the ferry from Playa del Carmen to Cozumel lots of touts were already trying to make me rent a scooter or car and on the streets you will find them walking around as well.
 It is pretty easy to find someone how wants to rent you a scooter in Cozumel, but finding it for the right price is a little harder.
 I advice you to bargain and ask for prices from a couple guys.

-If you arriving by ferry from Playa del Carmen you walk to the left and also the first right and there you will find heaps of scooter rental companies.
+If you arrive by ferry from Playa del Carmen you walk to the left and also the first right and there you will find heaps of scooter rental companies.
 See the above map or just go to Google Maps and type in scooter rental Cozumel in the search bar.

 2. Price for renting a scooter in Cozumel